Hooli-Strike-Team/Group1_Project/README.md

 Vision statement: what would you tell potential customers?

-    Logic Tutor will improve your logic and reasoning ability with computer assisted training based on classical logic games.
+    Logic Tutor will improve your logic and reasoning ability with computer assisted training app, based on classic logic and strategy games.

 Motivation: why are you working on this project?